pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Important:

+Don't flash new firmware with the TX switched on !!!!!

 If using 3.3V USB-TTL device it is required to use a jumper on "3.3V jumper" on top of the board.After flashing it is imperative to be removed.

 Before uploading new firmware use a jumper on BOOT0.After flashing new firmware remove also the BOOT0 jumper,or move it to oposite pin.

-Don't flash new firmware with the TX switched on.

 ###Warning!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!